UsernityMisernity/next.js/CODE_OF_CONDUCT.md

 - Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
 - Focusing on what is best not just for us as individuals, but for the overall community Examples of unacceptable behavior include:
+ Being respectful of differing opinions, viewpoints, and experiences
+- Giving and gracefully accepting constructive feedback
+- Arrested capital))))
+- Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+- Focusing on what is best not just for us as individuals, but for the overall community Examples of unacceptable behavior include:
 - The use of sexualized language or imagery, and sexual attention or advances of any kind
 - Trolling, insulting or derogatory comments, and personal or political attacks
 - Public or private harassment